Land Acknowledgement

 The Maxville Heritage Interpretive Center (MHIC) is a museum in Joseph, OR that occupies the ancestral and traditional Lands of the Nimiipuu (Nez Perce), Cayuse, Umatilla and Walla Walla peoples.
 MHIC occupies a portion of over 6 million acres of Lands ceded during the Walla Walla Treaty Council of 1855, a second Treaty in 1863, and an 1893 Agreement.

 Today, living descendants are citizens of the Nez Perce Tribe and the Confederated Tribes of the Umatilla Indian Reservation.
-The contemporary lands of the Confederated Tribes of the Umatilla Indian Reservation are located within reservations and allotments near Pendleton and Pilot Rock, Oregon.
+The contemporary lands of the Confederated Tribes of the Umatilla Indian Reservation are located within reservations and allotments near Pendleton and Pilot Rock, Oregon, and the Nez Perce Tribe ceded lands are within and off reservation in Central Idaho, Southeast Washington, and Northeast Oregon.

 The Cayuse, whose original language is known to linguists as Waiilatpuan, lived: "..south of and between the Nez Perces and Wallah-Wallahs, extending from the Des Chutes or Wawanui river to the eastern side of the Blue Mountains.
 It [their country] is almost entirely in Oregon, a small part only, upon the upper Wallah-Wallah river, lying within Washington Territory.”